 Every parent knows that academic success alone is no longer enough to guarantee success in the real world.
 According to the World Economic Forum’s Schools of the Future report, modern-day students must be able to use technology efficiently, think critically and communicate effectively, problem-solve and constantly innovate in order to stay on top in a fast-evolving world.
-With automation on the rise, Global Indian International School (GIIS) is focused on equipping students with these non-automatable skills and digital competencies – just one of the reasons it’s earned itself a status as a “School of the Future” on a soon-to-air feature on NatGeo!
+With automation on the rise, Global Indian International School (GIIS) is focused on equipping students with these non-automatable skills and digital competencies – just one of the reasons it’s earned itself a status as a “School of the Future” on the National Geographic Channel.

 GIIS students have access to more than 40 skill-based, purpose-built studios and labs where they can unleash their creative potential and master the skills required for their future careers.
 Let’s take a look at what’s on offer at a ‘School of the Future’ like GIIS.

 Content creation is an in-demand skill these days, as evidenced by the rise of key figureheads or influencers on TV, radio and social media.
 GIIS’ radio and TV studios serve as a creative centre for students to learn to conduct themselves in an on-air setting.
 Some of the activities students participate in include presenting their ideas, hosting their own podcasts, shooting video ads for school projects or external competitions or even making short films and documentaries.
 A cloud-based radio system means students can collaborate with experts in different fields outside of Singapore.